 2. Have a Signature Color.

+What’s your favorite color to wear?
+What color do you naturally gravitate toward?
+What color do people say is “your color?”
 Having a Signature Color means that you can buy jewelry, bags, scarves and shoes in your Signature Color, knowing it will go with what you already have.

-3. Decide what you’re going to do…wear neutral clothes with funky accessories OR colorful exciting clothes with neutral jewelry?
+3. Decide what you’re going to do…wear neutral clothes with funky accessories OR colorful exciting clothes with neutral jewelry.

 Interior designers often recommend having neutral furnishings with POPS of color in your accessories, rugs, pillows, etc. Many women dress this way, too.